Is your business ready to go global? We’re here to help.

 What Do Fried Chicken And Jet Fuel Have In Common?

-In Japan, the future of sustainable aviation is being powered by innovation.
-Alternative fuels, unlikely raw materials, and cross-industry collaboration is driving this change.
+In Japan, the future of sustainable aviation is being powered by unlikely innovations.
+Alternative fuels, recycled raw materials and cross-industry collaboration are driving this change.

 The commercial aviation industry is responsible for 2.4% of the world’s carbon dioxide (CO2) emissions, and 3% of all greenhouse gas production in the United States.
 At first glance, this may not seem like a significant amount, but to put things into perspective: if the commercial aviation industry were a country, it would rank sixth in the world in terms of national CO2 emissions.
 And given the projected growth of passenger travel and air cargo, commercial aircraft emissions could triple by 2050.